-Outpatient emergency department consultations at private hospitals experienced a "worried well" spike in early March, though to a lesser degree than observed for general practitioner providers.
-Since the initiation of lockdown measures in late March, respiratory visits in children (<5 years, 5-19 years) have remained substantially below baseline numbers expected in the absence of COVID-19.
+Outpatient emergency department consultations at private hospitals experienced a "worried well" spike in early March 2020, though to a lesser degree than observed for general practitioner providers.
+Since the initiation of lockdown measures in late March 2020, respiratory visits in children (<5 years, 5-19 years) have remained substantially below baseline numbers expected in the absence of COVID-19.
 In adults (20-49 years, ≥50 years), respiratory consultations increased after the transition to Alert Level 3 but then declined sharply to levels similar to those before the national lockdown.
 Respiratory consultations in Western Cape, Eastern Cape, Gauteng, and KwaZulu-Natal also increased during Level 3 but then declined.
-Since the last weeks of 2020 there has been a sharp increase in the Eastern Cape, Gauteng, KwaZulu-Natal and the Western Cape, exceeding levels in the first wave in Western Cape and KawZulu-Natal and among adults (20-49 years, ≥50 years).
+Since the last weeks of 2020, there was an increase in the Eastern Cape, Gauteng, KwaZulu-Natal and the Western Cape, exceeding levels in the first wave in Western Cape and KwaZulu-Natal and among adults (20-49 years, ≥50 years), with levels declining over the past month.
+Respiratory consultations in all age groups slightly increased from early April to mid-April, then decreased, remaining below projected numbers.

 Figure 1.
 Weekly hospital admissions among individuals aged ≥5 years in six provinces (black), relative to admissions expected in the absence of COVID-19 (blue band).
 The red line is the number of COVID-coded admissions (U07).
-The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - September 6, 2020), and panel colors indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
+The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - May 2, 2021), and panel colours indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
 The left y-axis refers to all cause respiratory admissions (J00-J99 & U07), and the right y-axis refers to COVID-coded (U07) admissions.

 Figure 2.
 Weekly hospital admissions by age group (black), relative to admissions expected in the absence of COVID-19 (blue band).
 The red line is the number of COVID-coded admissions (U07).
-The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - September 6, 2020), and panel colors indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
+The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - May 2, 2021), and panel colours indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
 The left y-axis refers to all cause respiratory admissions (J00-J99 & U07), and the right y-axis refers to COVID-coded (U07) admissions.

 Figure 3.
 Weekly general practitioner consultations among individuals aged ≥5 years in five provinces (black), relative to consultations expected in the absence of COVID-19 (blue band).
 The red line is the number of COVID-coded consultations (U07).
-The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - September 6, 2020), and panel colors indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
+The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - May 2, 2021), and panel colours indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
 The left y-axis refers to all cause respiratory consultations (J00-J99 & U07), and the right y-axis refers to COVID-coded (U07) consultations.

 Figure 4.
 Weekly general practitioner consultations by age group (black), relative to consultations expected in the absence of COVID-19 (blue band).
 The red line is the number of COVID-coded consultations (U07).
-The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - September 6, 2020), and panel colors indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
+The grey vertical dashed line indicates the start of the model prediction period (March 1, 2020 - May 2, 2021), and panel colours indicate lockdown alert levels (Level 5: red, Level 4: orange, Level 3: yellow, Level 2: blue, Level 1: green).
 The left y-axis refers to all cause respiratory consultations (J00-J99 & U07), and the right y-axis refers to COVID-coded (U07) consultations.